Wal-Mart to offer Angry Birds merchandise, clues

 “Only Wal-Mart can deliver the reach across America for this type of program and we wish our fans luck as they seek out our hidden clues,” Rovio’s marketing chief, Peter Vesterbacka, said in a statement on Wednesday.

-Rovio already has a similar agreement with bookseller Barnes & Noble Inc (BKS.N), in whose stores it has dedicated areas where shoppers can buy Angry Birds merchandise and earn game credits.
+Wal-Mart said: “This is just one of many exciting partnerships Wal-Mart is forging to give our customers access to exclusive content.”

-Barnes & Noble has about 691 bookstores across the United States.
-Rovio’s deal with Wal-Mart covers more than 3,000 of the chain’s stores.
+Angry Birds players will also be able to get clues from Wal-Mart’s Facebook page, where it has 13 million fans.

-Reporting by Georgina Prodhan, additional reporting by Jessica Wohl; Editing by Hans-Juergen Peters and Maureen Bavdek
+Rovio already has a similar agreement with bookseller Barnes & Noble, in whose stores it has dedicated areas where shoppers can buy Angry Birds merchandise and earn game credits.